Vorticode/solarite/docs/index.md

 ![js-framework-benchmark](docs/js-framework-benchmark.png)

-## Concepts
+## Core Concepts

 ### Web Components

-Solarite is made to enhance [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) with reactivity; that is re-rendering only the changed elements with the data changes.
-In this minimal example, we make a new class called `MyComponent` which extends from `HTMLElement` like any other web component.
-We provide a `render()` function to set its html, and a constructor to call it when a new instance is created.
+Solarite enhances [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) with efficient reactivity, re-rendering only the elements that change when your data updates.
+This approach minimizes DOM operations and improves performance.

+In this minimal example, we create a class called `MyComponent` which extends from `HTMLElement` (the standard way to create web components).
+We add a `render()` method to define its HTML content, and call it from the constructor when a new instance is created.

-All browsers require web component tag names to have at least one dash in the middle.
+**Important**: All browsers require web component tag names to contain at least one dash (e.g., `my-component`, not `mycomponent`).
+This is a standard requirement for custom elements.

 ```javascript
 import h from './dist/Solarite.min.js';

 class MyComponent extends HTMLElement {
 	name = 'Solarite';

     constructor() {
         super(); // JavaScript requires a super() call for sub-class construtors.
         this.render();
     }

 	render() {
         // This is how we'd create a web component using vanilla JavaScript
         // without Solarite.
 But this recreates all children on every render!
         //this.innerHTML = `Hello <b>${this.name}!<b>`;

         // Using Solarite's h() function performs minimal updates on render.
 		h(this)`<my-component>Hello <b>${this.name}!</b></my-component>`
 	}